If you’re having to take disciplinary action against one of your employees, I totally feel for you.

 As a business owner, you might be thinking, ‘Am I taking things too far?’ or ‘Is this REALLY a reason to discipline somebody?’
 These are perfectly normal thoughts to have.

-But the reality is, if you’ve done all you can to warn the employee that their performance or behaviour isn’t acceptable, and you’ve given them time and help to sort things out, then you’re well in your rights to discipline them!
+But the reality is, if you’ve done all you can to warn the employee that their performance or behaviour isn’t acceptable, and you’ve given them time and help to sort things out, then you’re well within your rights to discipline them!

 According to Personnel Today, these are the top 11 most common issues raised at a disciplinary hearing:

 ⚠ Misuse of email, internet or social media

 ⚠ Bullying and harassment

 ⚠ Theft or fraud

 ⚠ Health and safety

 Ask yourself if you’ve explored all INFORMAL actions before going down the disciplinary route.
-You may choose to do this in your1-2-1 sessions with your employee.
+You may choose to do this in your 1-2-1 sessions with your employee.